The Practice (PCK) of Teaching Mathematics (9888.2)

 Participation requirements

-*Note: This unit commences with week 1 on campus and weeks 9, 10 and 11 on campus (see timetable for rooms) and weeks 2 to 8 will be school-based to meet accreditation requirements of 3.5 days professional experience.
+*Note: This unit commences with week 1 and weeks 8-11 on campus (see timetable for rooms) and weeks 2 and 4-7 will be school-based to meet accreditation requirements of 3.5 days professional experience.
+Week 9 is a mid-semester break.

 Required IT skills